 - Although 96% of children are in school, the quality of education in the country is poor

 - Almost 20 percent of males and 25 percent of females aged 15 or above cannot read or write

 - El Salvador has one of the highest rates of crime and murder in the world and gang violence and extortion disturbs the economy leading to widespread poverty

 Where we work

-How you can help in el salvador
+How you can help in El Salvador

-This vital support allows impoverished, vulnerable children to develop to their full potential — physically, emotionally, and socially.
-Sponsors positively impact the lives of the children they sponsor through the simple knowledge that someone cares about their well-being.
+This vital support allows impoverished, vulnerable children to develop to their full potential — physically, emotionally and socially.
+Sponsors positively impact the lives of the children they sponsor through the knowledge that someone cares about their wellbeing.
 This gives children in need hope, which is powerful.

-Sponsorship provides an underprivileged child with basic and education-related necessities such as food, clothing, healthcare, school supplies, and school tuition payments.
+Sponsorship provides an underprivileged child with basic and education-related necessities such as food, clothing, healthcare, school supplies and school tuition payments.

 Our policy has always been to consider the needs of each sponsored child on an individual basis.
 We work closely with our volunteer coordinators at our project sites in El Salvador, who are familiar with each individual circumstance and the needs of every child in their care.
 Sponsorship donations are sent to our projects — orphanages, homes, community centers and schools — at the beginning of each month in the form of subsidy stipends.
 Our on-site volunteer coordinators use those funds to purchase items for children in our program, to ensure that they have what they need to do their very best and succeed in school.

 You can also help children in El Salvador by donating to one of our special funds.
 Our special funds offer a variety of giving options for sponsors who wish to further their support, as well as for donors who wish to make a difference without making a commitment.
 In the past, thanks to donations to our Hope In Action Fund and our International Feeding Program, we have been able to further support our projects in El Salvador beyond sponsorship.